xingyif/bottlenose-cs3650/README_FIRST.md

 I'm working on getting the expectations from script/grade-submission and the grader scripts that Ben provided to mesh.

+Right now the system works by calling `grade!` on a submission, which kicks off `script/grade-submission` on the corresponding submission.
+This in turn, untars and runs `test.sh` from within the grading tarball.
+An example of this can be found in `hw1/` from this directory.

 To Do
 -----